 The Collaborative Research Center (CRC) 1456 Mathematics of Experiment: The challenge of indirect measurements in the natural sciences at the Georg-August-University Göttingen has started on January 1, 2021 and offers the position of a

-The position should be filled as soon as possible and ends on 31.12.2024.
-The salary is in accordance with the German public service salary scale (E14 TV-L).
-The position is offered with 100 % of the regular working hours (currently 29,85 hours per week).
+The position should be filled as soon as possible (October 15, 2021).
+The salary is in accordance with the German public service salary scale (E13 TV-L) for three years.
+The position is offered with 75% of the regular working hours (currently 29,85 hours per week).

-o You hold a PhD degree (or equivalent) in mathematics or a related discipline such as computer science or a natural science related to the CRC.
+- You hold a MSc degree (or equivalent) in mathematics or a related field.

-Your application including also a curriculum vitae, a letter of motivation describing your research plan and how you intend to collaborate with the CRC, copies of your certificates and contact information of at least two references should be submitted to the to the online application platform https://lotus2.gwdg.de/uni/uzdv/perso/knr_100846.nsf by June 30, 2021.
+Your application including a curriculum vitae, a letter of motivation, copies of your certificates and contact information of at least two references should be submitted to the online application platform https://lotus2.gwdg.de/uni/uzdv/perso/knr_100841.nsf by September 21, 2021.

-If you have any questions, please contact Eva Hetzel via e-mail (firstname.lastname@example.org) or
+If you have any questions, please contact Eva Hetzel (firstname.lastname@example.org) or

 Thorsten Hohage (email@example.com).